 Pololū Valley Lookout

-The distance from the overlook point to the valley floor is 490ft (150m).
-From here you have a magnificent view over Pololu Valley and the impressive sea cliffs that slowly crumble into the ocean.
+The Pololū lookout looks out over the valley and the sea cliffs to the southeast that slowly crumble into the ocean.
 If you are visiting in the winter months (from ~December to ~March) this is a great place to try and see humpback whales.

-You can stick around for 10 minutes to snap a few pictures of the breathtaking coastline and take in the scenery but the real attraction at Pololu is the short but steep hike down into the valley and the black sand beach at the valley floor.
+You can take in the coastline before heading down to the beach but the real attraction at Pololu is the short but steep hike down into the valley and the black sand beach at the valley floor.
+The vertical distance from the overlook point down to the valley floor is 490ft (150m).

 The hike down the side of the cliff to the valley floor is short but steep: ~420 ft in 0.6 miles (126 meters in 1.0 kilometers) and takes about 20 to 25 minutes for the average hiker.
 From the valley floor it is a short and easy stretch to the beach.
 During or after rains the trail can be slippery and because of the relatively steep average grade of the trail (13%) we rate the difficulty as moderate.
 Don’t worry, there is plenty of time on the beach to take a breather!